 The beauty of Africa is seemingly never-ending.
-You’ll ride to the Equator, traverse the width of Africa from the Indian Ocean to the Atlantic Ocean and reach the southernmost tip of Africa, Cape Agulhas.
+With our southern Africa motorcycle tour, you’ll ride to the Equator, traverse the width of Africa from the Indian Ocean to the Atlantic Ocean and reach the southernmost tip of Africa, Cape Agulhas.
 With all its frustrations, “This is Africa!”, natural wonders, wildlife and tribes.

 Amidst the emptiness of the Skeleton Coast, the thunder of Victoria Falls, the roar from the National Parks, the scent of Zanzibar spices or playing football on the shores of Lake Malawi, African roads will be as unpredictable, inspiring and challenging as African life itself.
 It is a continent of huge contrasts; the expansive moonscape plains of the Serengeti, the tiny cells of Robben Island; from Kenyan lions to whale spotting and South African penguins; Africa has it all and so much more.

 Prices shown are based on a rider using their own motorcycle.
 If you need to rent a motorcycle, there is an additional charge shown.

 Dates & Prices

 |Prices shown are based on a rider using their own motorcycle.
 If you need to rent a motorcycle, there is an additional charge shown.|

 |Passenger Shared Room:||£5,995|

 Here are just some of the incredible experiences you will have on this southern Africa motorcycle tour:

 This is a 37 day expedition and covers around 6,000 miles.
 The start point is Nairobi, Kenya and the finish point is Cape Town, South Africa.